-Darryl Yokley and Sound Reformation are set for an early tour in 2019 starting with the Kennedy Center!!
-See what's been said about the critically acclaimed album "Pictures at an African Exhibition" below and check Darryl's itinerary for upcoming shows.
+Darryl Yokley and Sound Reformation are set for an early tour in 2019 starting with the Kennedy Center on January 12th followed by Exuberance January 13th in Philadelphia!!
+See what's been said about the critically acclaimed album "Pictures at an African Exhibition" below including a write up in The Key and check Darryl's itinerary for upcoming shows.

 Album now also available at Xango Music in the Netherlands!